Skip to Content

 What Clothes Do I Take To Alaska In May?

-Since temperatures can fall to the 30s at night, your cruise wardrobe should include warm and cozy items instead of fashionable and trendy.
+Since temperatures can fall to the 30s at night, the ideal cruise wardrobe should include warm and cozy items instead of fashionable and trendy.
 Although May and June are the driest months, I still recommend waterproof shoes and jackets.

-Ships are air-conditioned, and while that’s refreshing in the Caribbean, you’ll want to pass on those shorts in favor of long pants.
+Ships are air-conditioned, and while that’s refreshing in the Caribbean, I needed to pass on my shorts in favor of long pants.
 Alaska itineraries are less formal than warmer destinations.
-So, pack sweats, fleece, wool socks, and base layers, especially if you’re from a warmer area.
+So, pack sweats, fleece, wool socks, and base layers, especially those from a warmer area.

 For formal nights, dark jeans and a sweater or nice blouse is acceptable by some cruise lines.
 Others, like Cunard, have a strict dress code.
-If you prefer to go all out on “chic nights,” men can wear suits and women long dresses.
+My husband and I prefer to go all out on “chic nights,” with him wearing a dark suit and I, a long gown or cocktail dress.

 Cruises to the Last Frontier offers some unique Alaska tours.
 So, those booked to go helicopter dog sledding and trekking tours need a thick winter coat.